OCHA-DAP/ds-mapaction-ecmwf/README.md

 We use **[Poetry](https://python-poetry.org/)** for package management.
 Poetry is production tested dependency management tool with exact version locking and support for packaging and virtual environments.

+We also use **[Docker](https://docs.docker.com/engine/install/ubuntu/)** development environement in cases where we need to work with libraries that depend on compiled binaries.

+The minimum tested Docker version: `26.1.1`

 ### Installing Poetry

 :book: [Install Poetry on Linux, macOS, Windows (WSL)](https://python-poetry.org/docs/#installing-with-the-official-installer) using the official installer